benduran/eslint-config-react-yas/README.md

+# Depreacted.
+For a faster, easier to configure and more modern linting and formatting solution, please consider using [Biome](https://biomejs.dev/).

 # eslint-config-react-yas
 YAS.
 An ESLint config that, you know, just works and makes sense and requires no more setup.
 This is a "batteries-included" eslint config, and comes with the correct base `eslint` dependency, all required `eslint` plugins, as well as the correct version of `prettier` and connective tissue.
 Enjoy!